 The United States Bankruptcy Code is a complex statute enacted by Congress to balance the rights of creditors against those debtors entitled to the relief afforded by the Code.
 If you are an individual creditor in a bankruptcy case, it is strongly recommended that you consult with a bankruptcy attorney.
-If you choose to represent yourself, you may contact the Pro Se Law Clerk for information on the bankruptcy process, and for answers to many basic questions about forms, schedules and procedure.
-The Pro Se Law Clerk is employed by the United States Bankruptcy Court and cannot give you legal advice.
+If you choose to represent yourself, you may contact the Pro Se Law Clerk for information about the bankruptcy process, and for answers to many basic questions about forms, schedules and procedure.
+The Pro Se Law Clerk is employed by the United States Bankruptcy Court and is prohibited from providing anyone with legal advice.

 The National Creditor Registration Service (NCRS) is a free service provided by the U.S. Bankruptcy Courts to give creditors options to specify a preferred U.S. mail, e-mail address, or fax number to which bankruptcy notices should be sent.
 To register to receive all your bankruptcy notices at a single address, click on the link below